CorniiDog/lightning_parser_lib/README.md

 ### Getting Started

-Install via: `pip install lightning-parser-lib`
+To install: `pip install lightning-parser-lib`

-Then do first-time setup via `python main.py`

 ### To Run the project